aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Terminal coroutines/ReturnToOverworld.md

     - All collisions between the `caller.entity.ccol` and the player.entity.`ccol` are ignored

 #### Flee is false and the `caller` exists
-This means the battle ended and it was caused by an [Enemy](../../../Entities/NPCControl/Enemy.md) NPCControl encounter:
+This means the battle ended without fleeing and it was caused by an [Enemy](../../../Entities/NPCControl/Enemy.md) NPCControl encounter:

 - MainManager.player.entity.`icooldown` is set to 120.0 frames of invicibility
 - `caller.entity.onground` is set to false